+Back in 1985, James Q. Wilson (political scientist) and Richard Herrnstein (psychologist) wrote Crime and Human Nature.
 It reviewed all the twin studies related to crime up through that point.
 It documented the obvious.
 That pretty much ruined criminology, because now the highest service any criminologist could render to the field was to not mention the elephant in the living room.

 Similarly, Jonathan Haidt made waves a few months ago by making a speech at a social psychology convention, where he asked all the conservative social psychology professors to raise their hands, and he got three out of about a 1000 or so.

 My amazed response was: Social psychology is a discipline?
 Why hasn't anybody told me about it before?
 Maybe the fact that it is so ideologically homogeneous has something to do with why it's so boring and so widely ignored?

 In contrast, overall psychology is doing much better at keeping the intelligent layman's attention.
 For example, here's a paragraph from this article:

 Steven Pinker, a professor of psychology at Harvard whose forthcoming book, "The Better Angels of Our Nature," argues that humans have become less violent over the millenniums, suggests that the way to think about genetics and crime is to start with human nature and then look at what causes the switch for a particular trait to be flipped on or off.

 Let me make a prediction: Pinker's book, which is set for release on October 4, 2011, will be huge.
 Not necessarily in sales, but everybody will be blogging about it.

 Granted, Pinker prefers to be called a "cognitive scientist" rather than a psychologist, but Harvard calls him psychologist, so that's what the NYT calls him.